 The south route is for sure the easier and less complicated descent from Pizzo Tresero.

-is better.
+Nevertheless if your car is at Sulden or Forni parking area a descent via the north route is better.
 Due to glacier retreat the Forni glacier starts to decay into several isolated parts and the glacier tongues are more or less separated now.
 Thus the descent is complicated in summer, for sure easier in early summer like end of june through mid-july.

-of Punta Pedranzini; there are three (!!) bergschrund crevasses which have their “weak” parts on the Pedranzini side of the upper glacier slope.
+Start your descent near / west of the lowest part of the col between Punta Pedranzini and Pizzo Tresero.
+Descend first in the direction of the northwest face of Punta Pedranzini; there are three (!!) bergschrund crevasses which have their “weak” parts on the Pedranzini side of the upper glacier slope.

-on the left bank of the upper glacier thus navigating round a nasty ice fall which cannot be seen from the top of the glacier.
+After the third bergschrund stay left and descend to a noticeable glacier shoulder on the left bank of the upper glacier thus navigating round a nasty ice fall which cannot be seen from the top of the glacier.

-below Cima Dosegú and Punta Pedranzini.
+From the shoulder follow the left bank of the glacier eventually navigating round a rock outcrop on its right side.
+You are now above a col. Stay right and descend a glacier slope to reach the huge glacier plain below Cima Dosegú and Punta Pedranzini.
 Cross this plain until you are right below the summit of Punta San Matteo.
 This is important because of huge crevasse zones on the left, west side of the glacier.

-.
+In summer you will now see a sort of middle moraine.
+Follow this moraine down the glacier.
+When you reach crevasse zones go more to the right than to the left to better navigate around them.
+You are now right of the middle moraine.
+At about 2800 m height there is a rock outcrop to your right.
 Follow the steepening glacier near the right glacier rim.
 There are some huge longitudinal crevasses with broad but steep ice ridges between them.
 Climb down one of these ice ridges to the end of the glacier.
-Cross the muddy plain at the end of the glacier and descend the scree slope down to the glacier tongue coming down from Monte Vioz
+Cross the muddy plain at the end of the glacier and descend the scree slope down to the glacier tongue coming down from Monte Vioz.

 Cross this glacier tongue and the huge middle moraine to its northern rim where it is easy to climb the northern side moraine.
 This is possible left/west of a noticeable rock face.
 On the northern shore of the glacier you soon will find some cairns.
 Follow the cairns in northwestern and western direction until you reach the marked trail coming up from Forni parking area.
 Follow that trail to a lake and then ascending to Rifugio Branca.

 Advices for summer conditions:

-as the left side has huge crevasse zones and a steep rock face at its end.
+It is important to stay right on the glacier as the left side has huge crevasse zones and a steep rock face at its end.

 It is also important to cross the Forni glacier tongue coming down from Monte Vioz if you want to go to Rifugio Branca.
 You avoid the problem how to cross the glacier creek without getting wet or drowning.

-to the east (right).
+If you want to go straight away to Forni parking area you can leave the glacier higher up and avoid the zigzag route of the lower glacier part.
+Stay to the left at the huge glacier plain and aim for the part of the glacier which flows between the outcrops of Cima San Giacomo to the west (left) and L´Isla Persa to the east (right).
 This glacier tongue ends soon (2015).
 Best stay on the orographic right side of the glacier creek and descend the valley until you reach a huge green meadow ledge below L´Isla Persa.
 Follow that broad ledge until you reach the trail from Forni parking area to L´Isla Persa.
 Descend the trail to the parking area.

-The traverse is part of the Italian National Park “Parco Nazionale dello Stelvio”
+The traverse is part of the Italian National Park “Parco Nazionale dello Stelvio”.

 There is no entrance fee but the park as a whole with its fauna, flora, rocks and waters is strictly protected.
 Overnight stays are only allowed in huts, bivvy shelters or in tents in the immediate vicinity of the huts / shelters.